Intrinsically disordered proteins: Structural aspects

-Intrinsically disordered proteins adapt many different structures in vivo according to the cell's conditions, creating a structural or conformational ensemble.
+Intrinsically disordered proteins adapt a dynamic range of rapidly interchanging conformations in vivo according to the cell's conditions, creating a structural or conformational ensemble.

-Therefore, their structures are strongly function-related.
-However, only few proteins are fully disordered in their native state.
+Their structures are strongly function-related.
+Few proteins are fully disordered in their native state.
 Disorder is mostly found in intrinsically disordered regions (IDRs) within an otherwise well-structured protein.
 The term intrinsically disordered protein (IDP) therefore includes proteins that contain IDRs as well as fully disordered proteins.

 The existence and kind of protein disorder is encoded in its amino acid sequence.
 In general, IDPs are characterized by a low content of bulky hydrophobic amino acids and a high proportion of polar and charged amino acids, usually referred to as low hydrophobicity.
 This property leads to good interactions with water.
 Furthermore, high net charges promote disorder because of electrostatic repulsion resulting from equally charged residues.
 Thus disordered sequences cannot sufficiently bury a hydrophobic core to fold into stable globular proteins.
 In some cases, hydrophobic clusters in disordered sequences provide the clues for identifying the regions that undergo coupled folding and binding (refer to biological roles).
 Many disordered proteins reveal regions without any regular secondary structure.
 These regions can be termed as flexible, compared to structured loops.
 While the latter are rigid and contain only one set of Ramachandran angles, IDPs involve multiple sets of angles.
 The term flexibility is also used for well-structured proteins, but describes a different phenomenon in the context of disordered proteins.
 Flexibility in structured proteins is bound to an equilibrium state, while it is not so in IDPs.
 Many disordered proteins also reveal low complexity sequences, i.e. sequences with over-representation of a few residues.
 While low complexity sequences are a strong indication of disorder, the reverse is not necessarily true, that is, not all disordered proteins have low complexity sequences.
 Disordered proteins have a low content of predicted secondary structure.

+Topological approaches have been developed to search for conformational patterns in their dynamics.
+For instance, circuit topology has been applied to track the dynamics of disordered protein domains.
+By employing a topological approach, one can categorize motifs according to their topological buildup and the timescale of their formation.

+A common aspect of IDP structural ensembles is the ability or tendency to fold upon an interaction to a binding partner in the cell.
+Examples of IDP folding in a binding context are binding-coupled folding, and formation of fuzzy complexes.
+However, it is also possible for proteins to remain entirely disordered in a binding scenario.
+Conversely, it is also possible for an isolated IDP to form compact states while preserving disorder and high solvent accessibility.